 - 1. Ensure that identified wildlife habitats, such as those that carry the status of Site of Special Scientific Interest (SSSI) or county Wildlife Site (WS), are preserved through management strategies and appropriate maintenance. - 2.
-Develop our management systems and operational practices to ensure biodiversity in our parks and open spaces in a way that compliments and enhances the recreational experience. - 3.
-Consider and apply sustainable management practices in the provision and maintenance of open spaces. - 4.
-Use our statutory planning powers and community leadership role to influence what happens on public open space that the Council does not control.

-The Council provides advice to residents in its capacity as the Local Authority administering Tree Preservation Orders.
+Develop our management systems and operational practices to enhance biodiversity in our parks and open spaces in a way that compliments and enhances the recreational experience. - 3.
+Apply sustainable management practices in the provision and maintenance of open spaces. - 4.
+Seek opportunities for river restoration and enhancement in our parks and open spaces by working with partners and interested bodies, subject to availability of resources. - 5.5.3 The Council provides advice to residents in its capacity as the Local Authority administering Tree Preservation Orders.
 We advise customers who have trees in their gardens that these trees are crucial not only to the landscape but in many other ways.
 Amongst other things they reduce carbon dioxide levels, filter and absorb pollution, absorb noise, produce oxygen, reduce the stress of modern lifestyles, provide habitats for wildlife and offer shade and shelter.
 We advise that most trees have the potential to outlive both ourselves and the homes we live in and that they deserve our care and respect.
 To that extent we also ensure that we manage our own tree stock with considerable diligence.
 We operate a comprehensive tree risk inspection programme which enables us to keep our trees safe and healthy and have developed a systematic tree replacement programme.
-Where possible we involve local people in replanting trees on our open spaces through our Friends Groups and we ensure that tree planting benefits our customers in immediate ways such as creating shade in our play areas.
+Where possible, we involve local people in replanting trees on our open spaces through our Friends Groups and we ensure that tree planting benefits our customers in immediate ways such as creating shade in our play areas.
 We have developed a woodland management programme that defines a long term approach to maintaining and looking after our woodlands.
-A systematic maintenance regime is already in place to execute the basic works and individual management plans for all our key woodlands are being developed with the assistance of the Countryside Management Service.
+A systematic maintenance regime is already in place to execute the basic works and individual management plans are being developed for all our key woodlands with the assistance of the Countryside Management Service.
 Where possible we aim to secure external funding to deliver some of the more ambitious projects that emerge.